opendicom/httpdicom/README.md

 # httpdicom

-Reverse proxy rest which provides a subset of DICOMWEB services (and some additional ones) and forwards queries to
- - DICOMWEB PACS using HTTP,
- - DICOM PACS using WADO and SQL,
- - or another instance of httpdicom using HTTPS
+Custodian bridging http internet with DICOM local network devices.
+Provides to the world rest service which it forwards to devices in local DICOM networks by means of dicomweb, dicom and/or sql and filesystem protocols.
+Accesorily, it can forward the http call to another httpdicom in the world for remote execution.

 ## subset DICOMWEB
  - qido studies, series, instances (content-type application/dicom+json)